Skip to main contentIBM ST4SD

 type: csv

-Above, output is a top-level dictionary whose keys are names of key-outputs.
-Each key points to a dictionary with this schema:
+Above, output is a top-level dictionary in FlowIR the keys of the output dictionary are the names of the related key-outputs.
+The value of each key is a dictionary with the following schema:

 # Optional fields